CYCLE Train the Trainer

-The Train the Trainer course is 40 hours over five days and is offered free of charge to all attendees.* Attendance is open to sworn law enforcement officers, employees of law enforcement agencies, and law enforcement trainers.
 Ideal for law enforcement officers and trainers who embrace creating healthy and safe communities through proactive training, the Train the Trainer enables departments to more widely teach the CYCLE techniques that work to bring law enforcement and youth together, reducing high risk encounters and increasing officer safety.

 Officers attending the Train the Trainer course will participate in a training program that prepares them to train law enforcement officers, as well as conduct listening sessions, town hall meetings, and youth engagement activities, including role play scenarios with law enforcement and youth.
 Attendees will also get a great introduction or refresher on facilitation and instructor skills.

 Officers will learn how to teach/conduct the following components of the CYCLE program:

 - Module I – Contemporary Issues in Law Enforcement - Addresses contemporary issues in law enforcement as related to youth of color.

 - Module II – Listening Skills - Assesses current listening skills, discusses why engaged listening is critical to law enforcement, and offers opportunity to practice specific skills.